phuclevinh2000/final-portfolio/README.md

 The main pupose of this portfolio project is to make my portfolio, where I can display my skills and informations.
 After several portfolio, I realized that if I want a good one, I need to design the template first before I code it, design the template before working let you know what you need to do.
 You can contact me by this email: phuclevinh2000@gmail.com

+# note
+The portfolio work best with 15 inch++ screen

 ## Template design
 https://www.canva.com/design/DAEjFaTBewg/ufFyakz8AHLP-JP1--nvtg/view